 A local computing server, or ``cloudlet'', is directly connected to each BS in both tiers (see Fig. 1).
 We generally assume that the MBSs' cloudlets have a higher computation capacity as compared to the SBSs' cloudlets \cite{cloudlet}.
 Denoting as $F_k$ the cloudlet computation capacity in CPU cycles per seconds for the BSs in tier $k$, we then have $F_M \geq F_S$.
 Also, a SBS is connected to the closest MBS via a finite capacity backhaul link.
 The capacity in bits per seconds of the backhaul link that connects an SBS to an MBS is denoted as $C^{bh}$.

-MU-BS assoication policy can be either coupled or decoupled.
-With the conventional coupled access, each MU is assigned in both UpLink (UL) and DownLink (DL) to the BS that offers maximal received power in the DL.
-Instead, with decoupled access, the MU is associated in the DL to the BS from which it receives the maximal power while, for the UL, it is associated to the BS that receives its signal with the highest average power \cite{petar,dude}.
+MU-BS association policy can be either coupled or decoupled.
+With the conventional coupled access, each MU is assigned in both UL and DL to the BS that offers maximal received power in the DL.
+Instead, with decoupled access, the MU is associated in the DL to the BS from which it receives the maximal power while, for the UL, it is associated to the BS that receives its signal with highest average power \cite{petar,dude}.

-Each MU wishes to run an application that is characterized by the number $V$ of CPU cycles necessary to complete one request from that application, by the number $B^I$ of input bits neccessary to offload the computations of one request to the cloudlet processor, and by the number $B^O$ of output bits encoding the result of the computation (see, e.g., \cite{ali}).
+The overall set of MUs is scheduled for offloading, in which, each MU wishes to run an application that is defined by the number $V$ of CPU cycles necessary to process one request from that application, by the number $B^I$ of input bits necessary to offload the computations of one request to the cloudlet processor, and by the number $B^O$ of output bits encoding the result of the computation (see, e.g., \cite{ali}).
 To offload an application, the MU first transmits the $B^I$ input bits to its associated MBS or SBS; then a cloudlet executes the $V$ CPU cycles; and finally the $B^O$ output bits are sent back to the MU.
 As it will be discussed, the execution of the application can take place at the cloudlet attached to the BS to which the MU is connected in the UL or to the BS to which the MU is connected in the DL.
-As seen, the UL and DL BSs, in fact, need not to be the same in the presence of a decoupled access policy.
-Furthermore, in such cases, backhaul transmission is necessary for the communications between the the UL and DL BSs.
+In fact, the UL and DL BSs need not to be the same in the presence of a decoupled access policy.
+In such cases, backhaul transmission is necessary for the communications between the the UL and DL BSs.
 The association model for both coupled and decoupled access is discussed next.
-Throughout, the analysis will assume the existance of the typical MU, i.e., an MU that is located at the origin \cite{petar, andre_dl}.
+Throughout, the analysis will assume the existence of the typical MU, i.e., an MU that is located at the origin \cite{petar, andre_dl}.